If your holiday let is looking tired, or you’re getting complaints or poor reviews, take heart, there’s plenty you can do to turn your rental around.

 Superhost tip: If you don’t have the time or creative flair, get a designer in.
 Avoid the costly mistakes and make your rental the most desirable around.
 Speak to local interior designers and ask to see listings for properties they’ve designed.
 The photos and reviews should be off the scale – don’t you want the same for your business?

-7. Ban the brown leather sofas – please!
+7. Ban the black/brown leather sofas – please!